How to Get Involved

 Each year, our office hosts the Baccalaureate, a service held the evening before Commencement.
 The event is held in Leffler Chapel 2011 and features student speakers from the graduating class, a senior choir directed by a senior, candle-lighting, and faculty/staff ushers selected by the Senior Class.

 Each year, the Chaplain’s Office coordinates and sponsors a service trip over the College's spring break.
-These trips are unique service experiences in which students engage in direct service to a community, while being immersed in the culture and customs of that community.
-Throughout the week, students participate in a variety of work, cultural, educational, recreational and reflective activities, all of which enhance their service experience.
+For the past three years, students have participated in a Civil Rights and Interfaith Service trip that engages history, community, diverse voices and empowerment for today's issues.
+This trip is free of charge and students are chosen based on application.
+Information about this trip will be shared on Campus News and online.
 Trips in the past have included Pass Christian, Mississippi; Neon, Kentucky; San Juan, Puerto Rico; Los Angeles, California and Forth Worth, Texas.
 For information about past trips or future trips, contact Amy Shorner-Johnson at email@example.com.

-Join us for worship every Sunday evening from 7 to 8 p.m. at Leffler Chapel Performance Room (second floor).
+Join us for worship every Sunday evening from 5:30 to 6:30 p.m. at Leffler Chapel Performance Room (second floor). *Fall 2020 TBD

 The mission of our weekly student-led worship is to provide an open and creative worship experience for all who are exploring a journey with Jesus, to provide comfort, guidance, and prayer support for the challenges of today and future days.The Chaplain meets with a student leadership team every week to plan Sunday evening worship.
 Preachers/speakers include Chaplain’s Staff, area minister, faculty and students.
 For more information, contact Amy Shorner-Johnson, Assistant Chaplain at firstname.lastname@example.org.